 La Ruche, the artists’ city of the 15th arrondissement

 Another hidden treasure in the 15th arrondissement: La Ruche, Cité d’artistes.
-Located on the Passage Dantzig, in the historic Saint-Lambert district, this is one of the capital’s best-known artists’ housing estates.
+Located on the Passage Dantzig, in the historic Saint-Lambert district, it’s one of the capital’s best-known artists’ housing estates.
 Its reputation dates back to its foundation in the early 20ᵉ century.
 Intended to help young emerging artists, its studios have welcomed renowned artists, painters and sculptors from all over the world.
 Amedeo Modigliani, Chaïm Soutine, Constantin Brâncuşi, Fernand Léger, Marie Laurencin, Ossip Zadkine, and Marc Chagall.
 Still active today, it is home to some sixty studios.
 Its facades and roofs are listed as historic monuments.

 📍Address: 2 Pass. de Dantzig, 75015 Paris